rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 </p>
 </details>

-Before we apply this policy using the TMC CLI, let's have a look on its definition
+Before we apply this policy using the TMC CLI, let's have a look on its definition and do some modifications

 ```editor:open-file
 file: ~/busybox-image-policy.yaml